Dr Jacqui Macdonald

 Professor Helen Skouteris

-Helen is a Professor in Developmental Psychology and Associate Head of School (Research) in the School of Psychology at Deakin University.
-Helen leads the Translation Sciences Stream of the Centre for Social and Early Emotional Development (SEED).
+Professor Skouteris is the Monash Warwick Alliance Joint Professor of Healthcare Improvement and Implementation Science at Monash University.
+Her work is focused on establishing long term collaborative research and education/training programs in healthcare improvement, implementation science/health services research.
 She is an expert in parental and child health and wellbeing; her research has focused particularly on familial and psychosocial determinants of childhood and maternal obesity, the antecedents and consequences of maternal body dissatisfaction during pregnancy and the postpartum, and maternal and paternal mental health and wellbeing during the prenatal period.
-Helen is a MAPP Research Program strategic advisor.
+Professor Skouteris is a MAPP Research Program strategic advisor.

 Professor Craig Olsson

-Craig is a Professor in Developmental Psychology and Director of the Strategic Research Centre for Social and Early Emotional Development in the School of Psychology at Deakin University.
-Craig is also the National Convenor of Australian Research Alliance for Children and Youth (ARACY) Longitudinal Studies Network, a network that brings together around 20 mature longitudinal studies of child and adolescent health and development in Australia and New Zealand with the aim of informing innovation in prevention practice and policy.
+Professor Olsson is Director of the Strategic Research Centre for Social and Early Emotional Development in the School of Psychology at Deakin University.
+He is also the National Convenor of Australian Research Alliance for Children and Youth (ARACY) Longitudinal Studies Network, a network that brings together around 20 mature longitudinal studies of child and adolescent health and development in Australia and New Zealand with the aim of informing innovation in prevention practice and policy.
 He specialises in longitudinal and life-course research with a particular focus on child and adolescent development.
-Craig is a MAPP Research Program strategic advisor.
+Professor Olsson is a MAPP Research Program strategic advisor.